2020 Alumni Awardees

 Justice Teri L. Jackson (L’80)

-Justice Teri L. Jackson was appointed to the California Court of Appeal, First Appellate District, in November 2019 by Governor Gavin Newsom.
+Justice Teri L. Jackson was first appointed to the California Court of Appeal, First Appellate District, Division Three, in November 2019 by Governor Gavin Newsom.
 The Commission on Judicial Appointments confirmed her appointment in January 2020.
+In August 2021, Justice Jackson was elevated to Presiding Justice of the First Appellate District, Division Five.

-Before joining the First District, Justice Jackson served as a trial court judge of the San Francisco Superior Court.
+Before joining the First Appellate District, Justice Jackson served as a Judge of the San Francisco Superior Court.
 She is the first African-American female, appointed in 2002 by Governor Gray Davis, to serve on the San Francisco bench.
+From 2017 to 2019, she was the Presiding Judge of the court.

 Denise Cade (L’90)